samueleiche/CSS-utility-framework/README.md

-# Lightweight CSS utility-first framework
+# A light CSS utility-first toolkit

 Inspired by [Bootstrap grid](https://github.com/twbs/bootstrap) and [Tailwindcss](https://github.com/tailwindcss/tailwindcss).

+Build layouts without writing CSS, prototype or use as a boilerplate for your applications.

 ## Usage Examples